MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 3007 mins, Fn(x)^n=x(lnx)^n - nFn-1(x), reduction formula;
 3139 mins, TBRT, induction method;
 4302 mins, horizontal/vertical slices integration;

+### Lecture 31

+2022/08/17

+0000<->1500

+- Arc length, it is curve
+- factoring out dx
+- linear function example, you can figure what it is for linear function, you can figure what it would be for all functions
+- y=sqrt (1-x^2) example of non linear function

 ### Lecture 37 <br>
 2022/03/25:💫 1827/5011, jump to this course out of curious, pre-lecture: anti-derivative, partial fraction intergral, improper intergral <br>